How Do I Calculate Leverage in Forex 1:10 and 1:100 - Leverage in Forex 1 10 and 1 100

 Total= 1000 - 200

-From the above example you can see that the more leverage you use the greater the profits or losses & less you use the lesser the profit/losses.
+From the above example you as a trader can see that the more leverage you use the greater the profits or losses and less you use the lesser the profit/losses.

 It is henceforth better to use less leverage so that to minimize the risks involved.
 The higher the leverage option used the higher the risk.
-This is one of leverage guidelines not to trade with more than 5:1 leverage option.
+This is one of leverage guidelines not to trade with more than 5:1 leverage ratio.

-To Learn More about Leverage and Margin - Read the Topics Below:
+To Learn More about Leverage and Margin - Study the Topics Listed Below:

 Leverage and Margin Discussed

-Get More Topics and Lessons:
+Get More Topics & Lessons:

 - Pips Movement Definition for Standard Forex Account with Examples

-- ASX200 Trading System
+- ASX200 System

 - Gold Leverage & Margin Tutorial Course